kamekun/kamekun/README.md

 I'm open to trying new technologies but I'm experienced in PHP.
 I would love to share my knowledge, potentially in a technical role!

+Why you should hire me?
+Because I'm not just a developer, I'm a wizard.
+I can turn cofee into code, deadlines into deliveries, problems into solutions and bugs into features.

 <img src="https://i.pinimg.com/originals/e4/6c/b7/e46cb733dbbe6889fc26d100c1cc1861.gif" alt="Coder GIF" data-canonical-src="
 https://i.pinimg.com/originals/e4/6c/b7/e46cb733dbbe6889fc26d100c1cc1861.gif" style="width:500px">